university of toronto

 - You will need to “Register” if you are a new applicant or “login” if you have already created a profile.

-- After completing your profile, select MCTRRMHSC under the Institute of Medical Science as your Degree Program of Study (Degree POSt).
+- After completing your profile, select LMTRRMHSC under the Laboratory Medicine and Pathobiology as your Degree Program of Study (Degree POSt)

 - Letter of Intent (1-2 pages / 500 words)

 - Language test scores (if your primary language is not English)

 Your letter should be 1 to 2 pages / 500 words.
 There is no set formula for a Letter of Intent.
 However, a strong Letter of Intent should address the following points: